 Sing Songs

 Songs work wonders for kids.
-They love to sing and remember things so much better when put to music.
-It also works as a fun and gentle reminder; when your child begins to use bad manners, you can start singing the song.
+They love to sing and remember things much better when listening to music.
+It also works as a fun and gentle reminder; you can start singing the song when your child uses bad manners.

 Sample one of these Good Manners Songs from The Child Care Lounge.